ANOTHER HOT DAY WITH SPOTTY THUNDERSTORMS

 FRIDAY: NE/E 1-10 KTS WAVES: 0-1′

-TODAY: Partly cloudy.
+AFTERNOON: Partly cloudy.
 Spotty afternoon thunderstorms.
 Hot and slightly humid.
-HIGH: 89, with cooler upper 70s lakeside
+HIGH: 91, with cooler upper 70s lakeside

 TONIGHT: Fair skies.
 Mild and calm.
 Slightly humid.
 LOW: 60